previousdeveloper/Selenium-best-practices/README.md

 ## Use PageObjects Pattern

-Page Object is a Design Pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication.An implementation of the page object model can be achieved by separating the abstraction of the test object and the test scripts.
+Page Object is a Design Pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication.
+An implementation of the page object model can be achieved by separating the abstraction of the test object and the test scripts.

 **Advantages of using Page Object Pattern:**
 * Easy to Maintain